palominolabs/stackmob-senchatouch-sdk/README.md

  you can work around this issue by manually calling `load()` on your store when the list is displayed.
 - Currently only operations which are "open" (that is, only requiring a public key) are supported.
 Support for authenticated operations (those requiring a private key) is coming soon.
-- Manual AJAX request (as opposed to through an `Ext.Store`) support is coming soon.
-This will primarily be useful for Custom Code endpoints.

 Okay...
 So What Does It Actually Do?
 ------------------------------------

-The SDK currently supports using `Ext.Store`s to make basic, unauthenticate CRUD requests to an OAuth 2.0-enabled StackMob app.
+The SDK currently supports using `Ext.Store`s to make basic, unauthenticated CRUD and AJAX requests to an OAuth 2.0-enabled StackMob app.
 From humble beginnings come great things.

 Contributing